amitsinghgh19/mongo-news-scraper/README.md

 ## a news scraper for the tech industry

 * Preview `mongo-news-scraper` LIVE on [Heroku](https://calm-lowlands-41536.herokuapp.com/)
-* Please make sure that your browser is not blocking javascript.
+* Please make sure that your browser is not blocking javascript, `Subscribe to our newsletter` might not work if your browser is blocking javascript.

 ### About